 You can lower your cholesterol through a combination of the right food, exercise and if necessary the right medications.
 In the previous section we learnt about some of the facts about cholesterol.
 Now we can learn what you can do about high cholesterol.
 The National Institute of Health has a useful leaflet on lowering cholesterol that you can read here.
-The following recommendations are based on this as well as other research evidence.
+The following recommendations are based on this as well as other scientific evidence.

 Let’s go through the lifestyle changes that can help you: